damian-sztankowski/Deployment-Readiness-Auditor/README.md

 1.  **Google Gemini API Key**: Obtain one from the [Google AI Studio](https://aistudio.google.com/).
 2.  **Node.js & NPM**: Installed on your local machine (v18+ recommended).
 3.  **GCP Project** (Optional for deployment): A project with billing enabled for Cloud Run.
-4.  **Docker** (Optional for deployment): To build and push the container image.

 ---

 ## 💻 Local Development (Idiot-Proof Guide)

-Follow these exact steps to get the app running on your laptop in under 2 minutes:
+Follow these exact steps to get the app running on your laptop:

 ### 1. Clone the Repository
 ```bash